Oral thrush is an infection in the mouth caused by a yeast germ called Candida. It is not usually serious and can generally be cleared with treatment.

 - If you are found to have anaemia or low levels of vitamin B12, folate or iron, treating this may help to prevent oral thrush in the future.

 - If you are a smoker, quitting smoking may help to prevent further bouts of oral thrush.
-See separate leaflet called Tips to Help You Stop Smoking for more details.
+See the separate leaflet called How to Quit Smoking for more details.

 - Certain groups of people may be given anti-thrush tablets to help to prevent oral thrush.
 For example, people who are on medication to suppress their immune system or who are receiving chemotherapy for cancer.